Lauricio/less-autoprefixer/README.md

+## DEPRECATED
+This package has been deprecated starting **Meteor 1.3** release.
+Use core `less` package and [juliancwirko:postcss](https://github.com/juliancwirko/meteor-postcss) to get the same functionality.

 ## Less + Autoprefixer

 This is a hacked meteor core `less` package extended to support  [AutoPrefixer](https://github.com/ai/autoprefixer) via `less-plugin-autoprefix`.
 It provides a compiler build plugin for the Meteor build tool.
 It